ksylvan/mailchimp-trends-engine/ai/agile/epic-1_story-1.6_testing-framework-and-ci-integration.md

 - Backend tests restructured and passing (1 xfailed for log capture).
 Coverage 100%.
 - Frontend tests implemented for `page.tsx` and passing.
 Coverage for `page.tsx` 100%.
 - CI pipeline integration confirmed via Makefile updates.
+- We are shooting for 90% coverage for both backend and frontend code, as of this story's completion, we are at 100% on the backend and almost 80% for the frontend.

 ### Change Log